MifraL/Week-One/Journal.md

 When I first signed ip for github, I panicked a bit because I skipped the step for choosing the free student pass...
-Thankfully, I believe it was added to my profile (I checked it!!!).
+Thankfully, my account was still the free account!!!

 I had an issue was with adding an image into the file... then I followed the command in the video exactly as it was and it worked !!!